 It can be fairly common for people with ALS-MND to have feeding problems.
 These may either be due to difficulty swallowing or to difficulty in actually feeding yourself due to the weakness in your arms and hands.
 Some people find that having thickened fluid and sitting very upright when eating are beneficial.

 If you are losing weight as a result of having feeding difficulties then you may benefit from having a gastrostomy inserted.
 This is a small feeding tube that is placed through the wall of the tummy (abdomen) directly into your stomach.
-Your doctor will discuss this in more detail with you if you are suitable for one.
+Your doctor will discuss this in more detail with you if this might be appropriate for you.

 Most people with ALS-MND are cared for by a professional team which includes neurologists, specialist nurses, physiotherapists, speech and language therapists, occupational therapists, dieticians and counsellors.
 Each problem that arises is assessed and dealt with as far as possible by the relevant members of the team.